pinckneyb/standardized-patient-encounter-assessment/replit.md

 ## Overview

-This is an AI Video Analysis application specialized for analyzing standardized patient encounters in medical education.
-The system implements a complete three-stage automated analysis workflow using OpenAI's latest Responses API with GPT-5 for improved performance and cost efficiency.
+This is an AI Video Analysis application specialized for analyzing standardized patient encounters and surgical skills assessments in medical education.
+The system implements a complete three-stage automated analysis workflow using OpenAI's Responses API with GPT-4o-mini for high-quality multimodal analysis.

 The system processes uploaded videos through an AI pipeline with streaming audio transcription and frame-by-frame visual analysis to generate comprehensive medical faculty assessment reports.